DannyBen/bashly/lib/bashly/completions/README.md

 # Completions for bashly executable

-This directory contains support file for generating bash completions.
+This directory contains templates for generating bash completions.

 ## For developers

 From the root directory of the repository, run `run completions`.
 This will:

 1. Read the `completely.yaml.gtx` template
-2. Write the `completely.yaml` file
+2. Write the `completely.yaml` file (to allow testing with completely)
 3. Generate the `bashly-completions.bash` file
 4. Copy it to the completions directory with `sudo`

+Note that for production use, only the `bashly-completions.bash` is used.

 ## For users